ddrake/coeus-ngsolve/README.md

 ### Updating

-To update NGSolve, simply delete the NGserial tree using `rm -rf NGserial`, and re-run `./install_ngsolve_serial`
+To update NGSolve, simply delete the NGserial directory tree using `rm -rf NGserial`, and re-run `./install_ngsolve_serial`

 You can re-run the `install_python` and `install_cmake` scripts at any time to update